olehkavetskyi/FileUploadingSystemAPI/README.md

 ## Links

-In order to see API part follow [this](https://github.com/olehkavetskyi/FileUploadingSystemUI) link
+In order to see UI part follow [this](https://github.com/olehkavetskyi/FileUploadingSystemUI) link

 A link to Azure Web Application - https://fileuploadingsystem.azurewebsites.net (deactivated)